 I submitted this design for consideration in 2015.
 I still believe that if the panel had been brave enough to include a simple “silver fern on black” design such as this in the shortlist it could have been a very different debate.

-However, it was ruled out because of another famous fern were all familiar with:
+However, it was ruled out because of another famous fern we’re all familiar with: 24

-Here are 15 more selected ferns from different sporting organisations:
+Here are 15 more selected ferns used by different sporting organisations:

 While it is most commonly associated with our sports teams and specifically with the All Blacks, the Silver Fern goes much wider than that.
 It’s extensively used, in business and trade, tourism, on our money and our passports, and on the headstones that commemorate our fallen soldiers.

-However, this is exactly the dilemma that any designer faces when trying to include a fern on a flag.
-It’s hard to design a good fern, especially if it has to be visually distinct from all of the others already in use.
-The only way you can do that is to include some colour or other different elements, which very quickly leaves you with a compromised design.
+However, the dilemma that any designer faces when trying to include a fern on a flag is that it’s hard to design a good fernthat is visually distinct from all the others already in use.
+The only way to do that is to include some colour or other elements, which very quickly leaves you with a compromised design.

 Also, flags need to fly next to other flags.
-In our case that means the national flag will often need to fly next to these other ferns, creating what has been called a “cluster fern”.12
+In our case that means the national flag will often need to fly next to these other ferns, creating what could be called a “cluster fern”.25

 The problem is seldom people who don’t know what they are talking about.
-It’s people who think they do know, when they don’t really.
+It’s people who think they do, when they really don’t.

-We are the No. 8 Wire nation.
+Aotearoa is the #8 wire nation.
 We’re proud generalists - good at most things, not great at any one thing.
-I believe this is one of the reasons why we have more than our fair share of founders and inventors, but also why we are quite poor at scaling things to become international successes.
+This is one of the reasons why we have more than our fair share of founders and inventors, but also why we are quite poor at scaling things to become international successes.
 We celebrate punching above our weight, without any regard for what normally happens to underweight boxers who fight larger opponents.

-But, remember, our defining characteristics are also often our biggest vulnerabilities.
-The dark side of generalism is our tendency to rebel against sophistication and to be suspicious of expertise.
+The dark side of generalism is our tendency to rebel against sophistication and to be suspicious of expertise.26

-Somehow, when we put together a group to select a new flag design, the politicians thought it appropriate to include business people, mayors, reality television producers, and former All Blacks and Olympians.
-But failed to include a single designer.
+Somehow, when they put together a group to select a new flag design, the politicians thought it appropriate to include business people, mayors, reality television producers, as well as former All Blacks and Olympians.
+They failed to include a single designer.

-As a result, expert opinion was trumped by public opinion.
+As a result, expert opinion was trumped by public opinion.27

-This is actually what makes an expert an expert.
+Remember, this is what makes an expert an expert.
 They have progressed beyond the complexity to the simple on the far side.

 For example, in this case, experts can pretty quickly and easily explain the difference between an emblem and a flag:

 The Silver Fern is our own world class emblem (and that’s not a phrase I use lightly.)

-Sadly, we missed the opportunity to have an equally world class flag to complement it, because we ignored expert advice and insisted that it include our emblem.
+Sadly, we missed the opportunity to compliment it with an equally world class flag, because we ignored expert advice and insisted the design include our emblem.

-This is the process that I went through in 2015, and I recommend it to you.
-It’s very simple and easy to follow:
+This is the process that I went through in 2015.
+It’s very easy to follow: